gandradep/conferencePage/README.md

 > Conference page for the Processing Community Day.
 > The project works by opening the index.html file.
 If linters are checked locally, please don't forget to install the needed modules `npm install`
 >[Link to website](https://gandradep.github.io/conferencePage/index.html)
->You can see a [video](https://drive.google.com/file/d/1zi1LqKKeXmcobK8FrPMoDeVgy2jdjUxp/view?usp=sharing) describing the project.
+>You can see a [video](https://drive.google.com/file/d/1mRxpqNXJngYoiooqneI-6Jk-03wttfDS/view?usp=sharing) describing the project.
 ## Built With

 - Html, css, js.
 - Linters.

-## Authors
+## Author

 👤 **Gabriel Andrade**